wawa19933/plug.kak/README.md

 **plug.kak** will download plugins to that directory.
 Speaking of downloads.

 ### Maximum downloads
-**plug.kak** downloads plugins from the github.com asynchronously in the background.
+**plug.kak** downloads plugins from github.com asynchronously in the background.
 By default it allows only `10` simultaniously active downloads.
 To allow more, or less downloads at the same time you can change `plug_max_simultaneous_downloads` option.